Houses in Multiple Occupation (HMOs)

 Yes, licence applicants may appeal to a residential property tribunal (RPT).
 Details of residential property tribunals can be accessed via the appropriate related link.

 The Government does not set a national licence fee.
 Instead it is left to the discretion of each Council.
 In Broxtowe, the fee is intended to cover the costs of administering the licensing regime.
-In Broxtowe the fee, as of 1st April 2017, is £475.
+In Broxtowe the fee, is £475.
 This will be reduced to £415 if an applicant is a member of a regional landlords' association or is making an application in respect of a second or subsequent HMO.

 The penalties for not having a licence are heavy.
 Section 72 of the Act makes it a criminal offence to operate a relevant HMO without a licence.
 Anyone found guilty of this will be liable to a fine of up to £20,000.
 There is also the possibility of anyone found guilty of managing a HMO without a licence having a Rent Repayment Order made upon them.
 This, in effect, demands the repayment of any rent received by the landlord from the time they were notified that a licence was required.